z3nsh0w/QUARK/README.md

 ## Installation
  > [!WARNING]
  > To use player on Windows you need to install Microsoft Visual C++ Runtime.

  For installation on Windows/Linux you can use our [installer](https://github.com/z3nsh0w/quark-installer) or download the Portable version from the Releases tab

  The solution for MacOS will be tomorrow

 ---

+## System requirements
+ + Windows 8.1 or older, Macos 10.14 or older, Linux 5.6 or older
+ + Screen resolution 1600*900 or higher
+ + Visual C++ Runtime on Windows
+ + File Chooser Dialog dependency on Linux
+ + Speakers.
+ + Eyes.
+ + Ears.

 ![Musician Screenshot](appphoto.png)
 ![Musician Screenshot](appphoto1.png)